bensternthal/fantasizr-slack/README.md

 ## TODO

-* Refactor fantasizr code into a lib/module & add tests.
-* Figure out async await stuff when using request.
+* Error handling

 * Is G a good solutio for parsing what people want, can we do something interesting if hodor does not know what to do?
 * Create lib with google code for entity analysis.
 * Create tests for google code.
 *  ~~Get non fantasizer stuff out of fantasizer~~
+* ~Figure out async await stuff when using request. ~
+* ~Refactor fantasizr code into a lib/module & add tests.~